`multipass launch` command

 --mount <local-path>:<instance-path> Mount a local directory inside the

 instance.
-If <instance-path> is omitted,
+If <target> is omitted,

-the mount point will be the same as the
+the mount point will be under

 --timeout <timeout> Maximum time, in seconds, to wait for